Amin-MAG/My-Notes/ElasticSearch.md

 # Components

-To understand how elastic search works we need to lean about some concepts and components of this system.
+To understand how Elasticsearch works, we need to learn about some concepts and components of this system.

 ## Logical Concepts